 - It has to handle potential high currents and indeed the contacts can manage 30A.

 - It needs to be bi-directional - providing power and interactive communication, but also receiving power for On-Cart Charging

 The standard Heavy duty version has a rigid metal base and 2 levels of side protection and is designed to screw on to a cart via screw holes in the back plate.
 The connector at the bottom is pre-wired and indeed as with all plastic parts easy to replace.
 The 4 wires ( without connectors) can be then run through the cart to the Hot Swap module where they are attached to a connection block.
 The wires are plus / minus, communication and charging.
 The mount has side holders to prevent horizontal movement and the top is designed to prevent vertical movement.
 It has a flexible lip that can be pushed up with a finger to release the battery top from its indented holding block.
 The Circadian battery is mounted bottom first and then pushed back into the holder.

 A drop in version without Top lip is used for 2 and 4 position chargers or other applications where movement is not a consideration.
 In this version Gravity holds the battery in position and the spring mounted contacts cover any vibration potential.

 ∗ The activation/deactivation is managed by a magnetic connector in the C-Mount and in the battery.
-Without magnetic switching the Circadian battery is protected from Short Circuit.
+With magnetic switching the Circadian battery is protected from Short Circuit.
 When the battery to C-Mount magnetic connection is made there is a short delay in order to avoid any sparking.
 For special circumstances the Circadian batteries have an option to be removed from the C-Mount contact in a deactivated state, by holding the Logo button for longer than 5 seconds.
 The battery is then reactivated by placing on a charger or using a power supply to charge.